 In 1972 Angelou expanded her writing and musical talents by writing and scoring Georgia, Georgia, a Swedish-American drama that would later be nominated for a Pulitzer Prize.
 She would go on to write for television, theatre, and would eventually reach her goal of directing a film with Down in the Delta in 1998.

-She was awarded the Presidential Medal of Freedom in 2011
+She was awarded the Presidential Medal of Freedom.

-Having garnered a plethora of prestigious literary and humanitarian awards as well as over 50 honorary degrees, Angelou was bestowed the 2010 Presidential Medal of Freedom the following year by President Barack Obama.
+Having garnered numerous prestigious literary and humanitarian awards as well as over 50 honorary degrees, Angelou was bestowed the 2010 Presidential Medal of Freedom the following year by President Barack Obama.
 The award is distinguished as the highest civilian honor in the United States.